digital-work-lab/digital-work-lecture/slides/01-drivers-of-change.md

 <!--
 Should we work? -> **Maslow**: work: purpose/calling/self-fulfillment TODO : maybe even add a chart of maslow: does work contradict self-fulfillment or should it coincide?
-What's the optimal time that people shoudl work?
+What's the optimal time that people should work?

 Mention: a little bit of an outlook